 ‘Judicial Accountability and Impeachment’ – Thesis submitted in fulfilment of the Doctor of Laws Degree at the University of Malta

 Lydia Abela obtained her Doctor of Laws (LL.D.) from the University of Malta in 2002.
 She obtained her Bachelor of Arts (B.A.)
 Degree in Legal and Humanistic Studies in 1999 and obtained the Diploma of Notary Public in 2000.
 Lydia Abela furthered her studies at the University of Malta and obtained her Master of Laws (LL.M.)
 Degree in International Maritime Law,in 2002.
 In 2001 she obtained a Diploma in Canonical Marriage Cases Jurisprudence and Procedure.
 In 2003 Lydia Abela was awarded the warrant by the President of Malta to practice as a lawyer in the Maltese territory and since then has practiced litigation in the Courts of Malta and Gozo and provided legal consultancy services in commercial and labour related issues.
 In 2004 she was approved as a freelance translator with the Juristes-Linguistes Division of the European Central Bank.
 Lydia Abela joined Abela Advocates (formerly known as Abela, Stafrace & Associates) after obtaining her warrant in 2003.
 Her main areas of practice include Commercial and Labour Law, Family Law, Civil Law, Company Law, Cooperatives Law, Shipping Law, Planning and Environmental Law.
-She is also active in arbitration, mediation and dispute resolution proceedings.
+She is also active in arbitration, mediation and dispute resolution proceedings and offers blockchain consultancy services.
 Lydia Abela provides legal services to the Cooperatives Board, Malta Environment and Planning Authority, Conservatorio Vincenzo Bugeja and Palazzo Events Limited amongst other various leading establishments.
 Having achieved a Masters degree in Maritime law in 2002, Lydia Abela deals with ship related issues and has gained experience in a wide range of ship related matters over the past years.

 President of the Council for the Professions Complimentary to Medicine